jtfogarty/007ba7/content/_index.md

 ---

 Welcome.
-This site contains things that entertain me from a techonolgy perspective.
+This site contains things that entertain me from a technology perspective.